Numerical cognition

 Negative numbers

 How are negative numbers processed?
 Are they represented on a continuous "mental number line" along with the positive numbers?
-Our experiments suggest that negative numbers are handled as special "version" of positive numbers, instead of a continuation of positive numbers to the "small" direction.
+Our experiments suggest that negative numbers are handled as a special "version" of positive numbers instead of a continuation of positive numbers in the "small" direction.

 Read more